 On June 9, 2022, we completed our previously announced acquisition of the entire issued share capital of Acacia for cash consideration and common stock totaling 94.7 million euros, the equivalent of 0.90 euros per share, and an aggregate of 516,024 shares of our common stock.
-Each shareholder of Acacia received 0.68 euros in cash and 0.0049 shares of our common stock.
+Each shareholder of Acacia received 0.68 euros in cash and 0.0049 shares of common stock of Eagle.
 Acacia is a hospital pharmaceutical company focused on the development and commercialization of new products aimed at improving the care of patients undergoing significant treatments such as surgery and other invasive procedures.
-The transaction was entered to expand our current portfolio of FDA approved hospital products with the addition of Barhemsys and Byfavo.
+The transaction was entered to expand Eagle's current portfolio of FDA approved hospital products with the addition of Barhemsys and Byfavo.

-We evaluated the Business Acquisition under ASC 805, Business Combinations and ASU 2017-01, Business Combinations: Clarifying the Definition of a Business.
-We concluded that substantially all of the fair value of the gross assets acquired is not concentrated in a single identifiable asset or a group of similar identifiable assets.
+The Company evaluated the Business Acquisition under ASC 805, Business Combinations and ASU 2017-01, Business Combinations: Clarifying the Definition of a Business.
+The Company concluded that substantially all of the fair value of the gross assets acquired is not concentrated in a single identifiable asset or a group of similar identifiable assets.
 The transaction does not pass the screen test and thus management performed an assessment to determine if the acquired entities met the definition of a business.
 For the assessment, management considered whether it has acquired (i) inputs, (ii) processes, and (iii) outputs.
 Under ASC 805, to be considered a business, a set of activities and assets is required to have only the first two of the three elements, which together are or will be used in the future to create outputs.
-Management determined that the acquired entities met the definition of a business since we acquired inputs, processes capable of producing outputs and outputs.
+Management determined that the acquired entities met the definition of a business since the Company acquired inputs, processes capable of producing outputs and outputs.

 Therefore, the acquisition has been accounted for under the acquisition method of accounting.
 Under the acquisition method, the total purchase price of the acquisition is allocated to the net tangible and identifiable intangible assets acquired and liabilities assumed based on the fair values as of the date of the acquisition.
-During the three months ended September 30, 2022, we recorded certain measurement period adjustments that totaled \$1.3 million.
-The impact of these measurement period adjustments were recorded as a reduction to goodwill, reducing the initial goodwill balance of \$3.3 million recorded in the three months ended June 30, 2022.
-The amount recognized will be finalized as the information necessary to complete the analysis is obtained but no later than one year after the acquisition date.

-The fair value of the consideration totaled \$100.4 million, summarized as follows (in thousands):
+The fair value of the consideration totaled \$101.6 million, summarized as follows (in thousands):

 Fair Value of Consideration

-Cash consideration \$ 76,708
+Cash consideration \$ 77,971

 Fair value of Eagle common stock issued 23,645

-\$ 100,353
+\$ 101,616

-We recorded the assets acquired and liabilities assumed as of the date of the acquisition based on the information available as of that date.
-As we finalize the fair values of the assets acquired and liabilities assumed, purchase price adjustments may be recorded during the measurement period and such adjustments could be material.
-We will reflect measurement period adjustments, if any, in the period in which the adjustments are recognized.
+The Company recorded the assets acquired and liabilities assumed as of the date of the acquisition based on the information available as of that date.
+As the Company finalize the fair values of the assets acquired and liabilities assumed, purchase price adjustments may be recorded during the measurement period and such adjustments could be material.
+The Company will reflect measurement period adjustments, if any, in the period in which the adjustments are recognized.